Apiros3/Apiros3.github.io/README.md

 {
   "about": {
     "title": "About Me",
-    "content": "Your about section content here..."
+    "content": "Your about section content here...\n\nYou can write multiple paragraphs by using double line breaks (\\n\\n) in your JSON content.
+Each paragraph will be automatically wrapped in <p> tags.\n\nThis makes it easy to format longer about sections with proper paragraph breaks."
   }
 }
 ```